savormix/msfs-neofly-aircraft-data-extractor/README.md

 - Q: Where is the range value?

+  A: **Planned for version 1.1** (non-marketplace aircraft)

-  A: _Reference values_ (values named `ui_…` in `aircraft.cfg`) are not used during simulation and are not available via SimConnect.
+  _Reference values_ (values named `ui_…` in `aircraft.cfg`) are not used during simulation and are not available via SimConnect.
   There is a plan to implement extracting them in the future, but it will not work for any marketplace aircraft (including Premium/Deluxe edition aircraft).
-That would need a different approach, which might also come in the future.
+That would need a different approach, which may or may not be feasible.
 - Q: Why two cruise speeds?
 And why neither matches what is shown when selecting aircraft?

   A: Aircraft selection screen uses _reference values_, which can be set to anything, regardless of the aircraft's own flight model.